Listed below are THE MOST Economical Methods of Touring Europe.

 The crazy deals I found on bus tickets to Paris for 5 euros, to London for 20 euros, and to Morocco for 40 euros were just the beginning.

 Not to overstate things, but it was like a whole new world opened up, and maybe even a new me.
-When I returned to Europe, I made good use of the many low-cost options available to me.
+In my new home in Europe, I've continued to take advantage of the abundance of low-priced possibilities available.

 That's why I'm going to reveal the secret(s) to the easiest and most affordable way(s) to see Europe today.